aaaasmile/MP3-YX5300/README.md

 The ESP8266 is used to send serial AT commands to the YX5300.

-The ESP8266 can recive commands to chage the song using 3 buttons.
+The ESP8266 can receive commands to chage the song using 3 buttons.
 * Next song
 * Previous song
 * Next folder